 There is nothing mysterious about reaching deeper levels of skill.
 There is no shortcut to success.
 The road to mastery is simply a process of the layering of basics.
 The undeniable consequences of practice are understanding the techniques.
 Understanding them deeply.

 In Japan, I haven't seen it, but in the USA there are countless dojo with a wall filled with framed titles and certificates.
 Claiming rank and titles such as 'Martial arts hall of fame.' or 'Best teacher of 2009', or 'Official Member of a Soke Group' (whatever that is supposed to mean).
 Make no mistake, however, even in Japan, there are groups marketing themselves as historical koryū to the Japanese and foreigners when they are clearly not.

 Does it mean the school or teacher is as good as the papers and certificates say they are?
 We should start our learning with a clear goal to become better than our teachers, or other professionals in that chosen field.
-It's not competition.
+It's not a competition.
 It is not reaching a spot higher than others.
 It is reaching the furthest into the skill that we can for ourselves.
 This goal of extreme visualization is beyond what might seem rational at first.

 How to master something?